Houston Livestock Show and Rodeo: Rodeo and concert

+After the professional rodeo concludes, there are two chuckwagon races in the arena.

+Sponsored wagons are pulled by a team of six, specially-bred horses steered by cowboys or cowgirls through a figure-eight pattern in NRG Stadium.
+Only three chuckwagon teams are allowed to enter the stadium at a time.
+The lead driver moves his or her team to the outer circle of the arena, allowing the other teams access to the inside lane and a chance to catch up.
+The teams race at speeds up to 30 miles per hour to try to cross the finish line first.

-After the professional rodeo concludes, children are given an opportunity to compete.
+Following the chuckwagon race, children are given an opportunity to compete.
 Each evening, 30 high school students from across the state compete in the calf scramble.
 They are given the opportunity to chase down (on foot) and catch one of 15 calves, put a halter on them, and drag them back to the center of the stadium.
 Winners are given money to purchase their own heifer or steer to show the following year.

 Immediately following the calf scramble is mutton busting.
 Five- and six-year-olds wearing protective gear try to ride a sheep across a portion of the arena.
 On the last night of the rodeo, the winners from each of the previous evenings compete again to see who will become grand champion.

 A rotating stage is then brought into the arena for the nightly concert.
-The majority of evenings are performances by country music singers, although several nights are dedicated to pop or rock music.
-The annual Go Tejano Day generally draws the largest crowds.
-The winner of the annual Mariachi Invitational competition is invited to perform onstage with the Tejano acts.
+The majority of evenings are performances by Country music artists, although some nights are dedicated to Pop, Hip-hop/R&B, and Rock music.
+The annual Go Tejano Day, which features Regional Mexican artists, generally draws the largest crowds.
+The winner of the annual Mariachi Invitational competition is invited to perform onstage as the opening act for the Go Tejano Day performers.